Hamad Jassim

 Hamad Jassim (Arabic:حمد جاسم) (born 22 June 1996) is an Emirati footballer.
-He currently plays as a defender for Al-Hamriyah.
+He currently plays as a defender for Al-Arabi.

 Career

 Hamad Jassim started his career at Al-Sharjah and is a product of the Al-Sharjah's youth system.
 On 3 May 2017, Hamad Jassim made his professional debut for Al-Sharjah against Al-Ain in the Pro League.